georgialexandrov/coyote-tails/chapter-3.md

-Wile missed the Road Runner because of physics.
+Wile missed the Road Runner because of physics. or lack of physics!